Papers of Edgar Sydney Worrall - Wallet 2 - Part 6

 as Larry.
 Indeed it would be difficult

 lads as we have about us.
-In [[?]]
+In spite

 of hard fatigue and risks there is

-seldom a dull moment in our [[?]]
+seldom a dull moment in our full

 and easy and glorious life.

-Wen in billets we put our
+When in billets we put our

-heads and incidentally our purses together and
+heads and incidentally our purses ^together and

-then [[?]] the countryside for palatable
+then scour the countryside for palatable

 coffee, cream, salads and everything

-that a rural district produce.
+that a rural district produces.

 A river close by provides excellent